The Brown measure of a sum of two free random variables, one of which is triangular elliptic: The sum of an elliptic operator and an unbounded operator

 \subsection{The Brown measure formulas}

 In this section, we study the Brown measures $\mu_{x_0+c_t}$ and $\mu_{x_0+g_{t,\gamma}}$.
-Our first result strengthens \cite[Theorem 4.2]{Zhong2021Brown} to unbounded operator $x_0$ and addresses the issue of nonexistence of singular continuous part which was left open in \cite{Zhong2021Brown}.
-The upper bound result generalizes \cite[Theorem 3.14]{HoZhong2020Brown} for an arbitrary operator, not necessarily selfadjoint. \begin{theorem} The Brown measure of $x_0+c_t$ is absolutely continuous with respect to the Lebesgue measure.
+Biane-Lehner proposed the question about Brown measures $\mu_{x_0+c_t}$ in their pioneering work \cite{BianeLehner2001}.
+Our first result strengthens \cite[Theorem 1.4]{Bordenave-Chafai-circular} and \cite[Theorem 4.2]{Zhong2021Brown} to unbounded operator $x_0$ with an arbitrary distribution.
+We also address the issue of the nonexistence of singular continuous part, which was left open in \cite{Bordenave-Chafai-circular} and \cite{Zhong2021Brown}.
+The upper bound result generalizes \cite[Theorem 3.14]{HoZhong2020Brown} for an arbitrary operator, not necessarily self-adjoint.

+\begin{theorem} The Brown measure of $x_0+c_t$ is absolutely continuous with respect to the Lebesgue measure.
 It is supported in the closure set $\overline{\Xi_t}$.
 The density function $\rho_{t,x_0}$ of the Brown measure at $\lambda\in \Xi_t$ is given by

 where $w=w(0; \lambda,t)$ is determined by

 and $h=h(\lambda,w(0;\lambda,t))$ and $k=k(\lambda,w(0;\lambda,t))$ for

 and